RomainDeleat-besson/CBCT_seg/README.md

 input: folder containing all the scans and segmentations

-output: folder containing the scans and segmentations divided into training/testing.
-The training folder is also divided into the number of folds wanted.
+output: folder containing the scans and segmentations divided into training/testing(/validation)

 Takes a folder, searches into all the subfolders and seperates the scans and the segmentations.
 Moves thoses files into the output folder.
-A training folder and a testing folder are created (the training folder is devided into the specified number of folds).
-The percentage or number of files for testing is selected randomly inside each folder, according to the propotion of files in each of them, to prevent class imbalance.
+A training folder and a testing folder are created.
+The training folder is divided into the specified number of folds, or, if the number of folds is 0, a validation folder can be created.
+The percentage or number of files for testing and validation is selected randomly inside each folder, according to the propotion of files in each of them, to prevent class imbalance.

 ```
 usage: generate_workspace.py [-h] --dir DIR --out OUT [--cv_folds CV_FOLDS]